 Creating a new family dynamic is an important aspect of moving forward after saying goodbye to a child’s birth family.
 It involves building trust, establishing routines, and creating a nurturing environment that promotes healthy attachment and emotional connection.

-It is important to and validate the child’s feelings throughout this process.
+It is important to acknowledge and validate the child’s feelings throughout this process.
 They may experience a range of emotions, including sadness, confusion, and even anger.
 Providing a safe space for them to express their emotions and supporting them through the transition is crucial.

 Integrating the child’s birth family into their new family dynamic can also be beneficial.
 This can be done through maintaining contact, if appropriate and agreed upon, and incorporating their birth family’s traditions and culture into their lives.
 It helps the child develop a sense of identity and a connection to their roots.